 How Many Personal Injury Claims Go to Court?

-Do personal injury claims go to court in the UK?
+What percentage of personal injury claims go to court?

-Straightforward personal injury claims rarely end up in court.
-This is because solicitors take on claims that they think have a strong chance of being successful.
-That means that in many cases, the responsible party will accept that they caused an accident.
+Straightforward personal injury claims rarely end up in court in the UK.
+This is because solicitors only take on claims they think will have a strong chance of being successful.
+That means that in most cases, the responsible party will accept blame for the accident.

 Typically, these types of claims will then be settled out of court.

 Those cases that do go to trial will usually be more complex – often involving multiple injuries, high-value claims or vulnerable people.
-But it’s important to remember that the other side will usually want to avoid court proceedings just as much as you.
+But it’s important to remember that the other side will usually want to avoid court proceedings just as much as you do.

-What happens if my personal injury case goes to court?
+What happens if my personal injury claim goes to court?

 If the other side doesn’t admit responsibility for your injuries, there’s a small chance that a date could be set for your claim to go to court.
 But this doesn’t necessarily mean that court proceedings will go ahead.